syncweek-react-aad/react-aad/README.md

 ### Getting Tokens for API Requests

 The library components will manage authenticating the user without you needing to think about tokens.
-But there are scenarios where a fresh token will be needed to communicate with a service, or to decode the token to examine the claims.
-The library exposes methods for retrieving active IdToken and Access Tokens.
+But there are scenarios where a fresh token will be needed to communicate with a service or to decode the token to examine the claims.
+The library exposes methods for retrieving active IdTokens and Access Tokens.

 For more advanced scenarios where you need specific control over error handling whena token fails to renew you can always [access the MSAL API](#accessing-the-msal-api) methods and renew a token manually as described in the MSAL [token renewal pattern](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/FAQs#q3-how-to-renew-tokens-with-msaljs) documentation.

 #### Refreshing Access Tokens

 To get a fresh and valid Access Token to pass to an API you can call the `getAccessToken()` on the `MsalAuthProvider` instance.
 This function will asynchronously attempt to retrieve the token from the cache.
-If the cached token has expired, it will automatically attempt to refresh it.
+If the cached token has expired it will automatically attempt to refresh it.
 In some scenarios the token refresh will fail and the user will be required to authenticate again before a fresh token is provided.
 The method will handle these scenarios automatically.

 The `getAccessToken()` returns an instance of the [`AccessTokenResponse`](/src/AccessTokenResponse.ts) class.
 The following snippet is an example of how you might use the function before calling an API endpoint.